 Robin Josephs has served as a member of our board of directors since November 2017.
 Ms. Josephs also serves as a director, chair of the compensation committee and a member of the audit committee of MFA Financial, Inc. (NYSE: MFA), which is primarily engaged in investing in residential mortgage-backed securities, as well as a director of Safehold, Inc. (NYSE: SAFE), which had its initial public offering in June 2017 and invests in ground leases.
-Ms. Josephs previously served on the board of directors, and as lead director, of iStar Inc. (NYSE: STAR), a real estate investment and development firm, until its acquisition by Safehold, Inc. in March 2023, served as a director, member of the nominating and corporate governance committee and chair of the compensation committee of QuinStreet, Inc. (NASDAQ: QNST), a vertical marketing and online media company, and served on the board of directors of SoftBank SPAC (NASDAQ: SVFB), a special purpose acquisition company affiliated with SoftBank Investment Advisers that was formed to enable an initial public offering-ready technology company to list publicly.
+Ms. Josephs previously served on the board of directors, and as lead director, of iStar Inc. (NYSE: STAR), a real estate investment and development firm, until its acquisition by Safehold, Inc. in March 2023, served as a director, member of the nominating and corporate governance committee and chair of the compensation committee of QuinStreet, Inc. (NASDAQ: QNST), a vertical marketing and online media company, and served on the board of directors of SoftBank SPAC (NASDAQ: SVFB),a special purpose acquisition company affiliated with SoftBank Investment Advisers that was formed to enable an initial public offering-ready technology company to list publicly.
 From 2005 to 2007, Ms. Josephs served as a managing director of Starwood Capital.
 Previously, Ms. Josephs was a senior executive with Goldman Sachs & Co. in various capacities.
-Ms. Josephs is a trustee of the University of Chicago Cancer Research Foundation.
-Ms. Josephs received a B.S. degree in economics from the Wharton School of the University of Pennsylvania and an M.B.A. from Columbia University.
+Ms. Josephs is a trustee of the University of Pennsylvania and an M.B.A. from Columbia University.